University Policies & Procedures

 The successful completion of the Independent Study is a degree requirement for the Master of Science in Deaf Education (MSDE).
 For detailed information on the Independent Study and its requirements, please refer to the separate publication “Guidelines for the Development and Submission of the Capstone Project and Independent Study”.

 All PACS students are required to have a personal laptop so that they can fully utilize supported teaching and learning systems, both on and off campus.
-PACS recommends the following hardware, software, and services for PACS students:
+Please contact PACS for the recommended laptop hardware, software, and accessories.

-• Access to reliable, high-speed internet service at home
+- Students must have access to reliable, high-speed internet service while at home/off campus

-• You do not need to buy Microsoft Office with laptop – O365 is free for students
+- You do not need to buy Microsoft Office; O365 is free for students

-• Students eligible for federal aid may request a one-time increase (at any point during the program) to their cost of attendance to purchase a laptop and add those expenses to their federal loans.
-Contact Student Financial Planning prior to purchase to discuss eligibility and processes. (*Receipts required, so be sure to hold onto those.)
+- Students eligible for federal aid may request a one-time increase (at any point during the program) to their cost of attendance to purchase a laptop and add those expenses to their federal loans.
+Contact Student Financial Planning prior to purchase to discuss eligibility and processes.

 All students will be provided with a WU e-mail address.
 Email is the main method of communication between students, faculty, and staff.
 Students are responsible for checking WU e-mail daily.